theogravity/new-error/README.md

 - The metadata is squashed in the serialized output that information is required to separate them.
 - It is difficult to determine the original type / structure of the `causedBy` data.
 As a result, it will be copied as-is.

-### potential security issues with deserialization:
+### Potential security issues with deserialization

 - You need to be able to trust the data you're deserializing as the serialized data can be modified in various ways by an untrusted party.